graphicbeacon/photo_gallery_app/README.md

 # Photo Gallery App

-A photo gallery web application written in AngularDart and Aqueduct
+A photo gallery web application written in AngularDart and Aqueduct.

+This will be streaming on [YouTube](https://youtu.be/jN7wozB77ho) and [Patreon](https://patreon.com/creativebracket).

+Check out the `starter` branch for the boilerplate setup to follow along with me in the series.

 ## Pre-requisites